 The year end holidays saw me working mostly in my basement.
 Renovation season is 365 and I know this better than most.
 I’ve been in perpetual renovations since 2013 and somehow I don’t feel any closer to the end of it all.
 When one thing’s done, one more pops up in its place.
 Have you ever heard of someone say they’re tired of learning?
 Well, I got there a couple times since 2013 and it’s a terrible feeling.
 Like letting go of the rope that tethers your hopes and dreams, allow them to disappear into the void like an echo on the wind.
 Spacing them out is the key.
 Either way, they are not conducive to me working on my passion hobby.
 I’m sure some of you can relate.

 Other than that it’s been the same old grind.
 Nothing new, Stew.
 I just look forward to coming home after work, clearing my inbox, browse a couple art community posts, eat dinner and then hit the sack.
 It’s so hard to stay motivated all the time but when that motivation turns to obsession and ruins your nights – a couple 4am stints and an all-nighter will kill most people.
 I used to be a nighthawk.
 High school saw a couple memorable 36 hour runs.
 I think there was a 40 and a 48+ hour moment in there as well.
 Not healthy for the mind or body.
 When you start to hallucinate midgets playing soccer, or a fat lady getting hit by a bus, or black birds swarming around you throughout the day, you might as well call it.

 Now in my older years, one 24+ hour run ruins me for the next 3-4 days.
 But when you’re working on something you absolutely love (or watching something you absolutely love) it’s hard to stop.
 No more Netflix or CrunchyRoll marathons for me.
 Everything in due time.
-Just like my game designs, a theory I continue to put into practice… most of the time.
+Just like my game designs, a theory I promised myself to put into practice.
+Well, some of the time.